RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 I. Jenkins : This is an open source automation server used as a continuous integration tool.
 We can build, deploy and run automated tests with Jenkins.

 II.
-GIT: It is a version controltool used for tracking changesin files and software.
+GIT: It is a version control tool used for tracking changes in files and software.

 III.
 Docker : This is a popular tool for containerization of services.
 It is very useful in Cloud based deployments.

 IV.
-Nagios : We use Nagiosfor monitoring ofITinfrastructure.
+Nagios : We use Nagios for monitoring of IT infrastructure.

 V. Splunk : This is a powerful tool for log search as wel as monitoring production systems.

 VI.
-Puppet : We use Puppet to automate our DevOps work so that it isreusable.
+Puppet : We use Puppet to automate our DevOps work so that it is reusable.

 **2. What are the main benefits of DevOps?**